 Bianca Signez is the only social worker at Susan B. Anthony Academy, a middle school in Queens with 950 students, and one of three schools flagged in the audit for its shortage of social workers.
-Signez was one of two social workers last year, but the other one was let go due to noncompliance with the vaccine mandate.
+Signez was one of two social workers last year, but the other one was let go.
 This year, Signez is forced to prioritize students deemed to be most “at risk” based on parent and teacher referrals.
 These students come to her for help with issues like sexual assault, divorce, grief, trauma and poverty.

 But this emphasis on “at risk” counseling by school social workers leaves the needs of other, “less at risk” students untended to.

 “If there was a kid with social or emotional learning difficulties, they were lost within the cracks.
 There was nobody assigned to them,” said Elena, a social worker within the Department of Education, who wanted to remain anonymous to protect her job.

 Elena was hired in 2021 as part of former Mayor Bill de Blasio’s pledge to hire 500 new social workers in schools across the city.